 Find the perfect glazing for your next project through Architizer’s community marketplace for building-products.
 Click here for more information.
 It’s free for architects.

 It’s no secret that architects love glass.
-From the early windows of Ancient Rome to the spectacular stained glass of Gothic cathedrals to the glass curtain walls of the past century; architects have long been fascinated by its ability to flood spaces with natural light and connect interiors with the outside world.
+From the early windows of Ancient Rome, to the spectacular stained glass of Gothic cathedrals, to the glass curtain walls of the past century; architects have long been fascinated by its ability to flood spaces with natural light and connect interiors with the outside world.
 But, as technology advanced, more façades were constructed with more and more glass.
-As a result, today, most of our skylines consist of rows upon rows of boring glass boxes, ubiquitous and uninspiring.
+As a result, today, most of our skylines consist of ubiquitous and uninspiring glass boxes.
 However, all of that is about to change.

 Glass is not the delicate, inflexible material that it used to be.
 Improvements in the manufacturing process have made it stronger, purer and thinner than ever before.
 These high-strength sheets can be shaped by machines, in specialized furnaces or on site, without breaking; enabling architects to create sculptural glass buildings.
-These façades bend, twist and undulate, proving that in our parametric present, curved glass is the wave of the future.
+These undulant façades prove that curved glass is the wave of the future.

 Emporia is a massive shopping center in Malmö, built as part of a masterplan to revitalize the city with a mix of commercial, office and residential projects.
 The sculptural façades, clad in gold-colored glazing, were specifically designed to lure in customers from the nearby plaza, but achieving this effect was not an easy feat.

 The complicated geometry required that each of the 815 pieces of curved glass be individually cast, using 567 unique molds.
 These pieces were manufactured by CRICURSA, a company specializing in glass annealing, which involves heating the glass in special kilns and allowing it to cool slowly.
-This technique helped shape the glass into complex curves while increasing its clarity and preventing mold marks from forming.
+This technique helped shaped the glass into complex curves without the formation of mold marks.
 The amber color was produced by laminating Vanceva color interlays between the glass sheets, creating a vibrant color effect without diminishing their transparency.

 Fondation Louis Vuitton is an art museum and culture center, situated on the edge of Paris’ Jardin d’Acclimatation.
 The building, inspired 19th century garden architecture, is enveloped in billowing “glass sails” which, according to the architects, “give Fondation Louis Vuitton its transparency and sense of movement, while allowing the building to reflect the water, woods and garden and continually change with the light.”